 The engagement of the public in active protection of public lands is critically important to improve land management and planning.
 Using proven grassroots organizing techniques, Broadband chapters and members foster visibility and effective advocacy towards the Broads’ mission, through passionate volunteerism and community involvement.
 Grassroots activism sources its power through building of relationships and community, uniting diverse people over time through shared learning and action.

-OUTCOME 1.1: The national office effectively educates and activates members, the general public—and ultimately elected officials—to implement and defend key laws, policies, and funding that protect public lands.
+OUTCOME 1.1: Effective education from the national office to activate members, the general public—and ultimately elected officials—to implement and defend key laws, policies, and funding that protect public lands

 Strategy 1.1.a: Use tools such as the website, Broadsides newsletter, and social media to provide education and opportunities for action.